 Features

-• 3 address pins allowing up to 8 I2C Switch expansion boards on the Raspberry Pi
+- 3 address pins allowing up to 8 I2C Switch development boards on the Raspberry Pi

 The I2C Switch is a 4-channel bidirectional I2C switch that can be controlled via the I2C bus.
 Using the I2C switch, you can connect I2C devices with the same address to your Raspberry Pi.
 For example, when combined with our IO Pi Plus, you could connect up to 16 IO Pi Plus boards to your Raspberry Pi, giving you 512 digital I/O pins.